 It’s a good thing I wrote in my journal obsessively when I was nineteen.
 If I hadn’t, how could I have written so much about my around-the-world trip?
 Surely not memory after over half a century!
-The book subtitle is Explorations and Romances, and I’d better admit that every chapter has explorations of Europe and Asia but there were fewer chapters with romances.
+The book is called Around the World at Nineteen: Explorations and Romances and I’d better admit that every chapter has explorations of Europe and Asia but there were few chapters with romances.
 But hey, I WAS in love with Paris!
 So here are some selections.

 I took a passenger liner from New York to Naples…